‘I guess now I finally have a writing career’: Shehan Karunatilaka on winning the 2022 Booker Prize

 At that time I was working in Singapore.
 I got married and I wanted to start a family, so I didn’t really think about it.
 But I remember it was 2009 and the war in Sri Lanka had just ended.
 There was much triumphalism, but there was also a lot of unhealed wounds, many were missing, and there was also the question of what happened in the final phase of war.
 The current figure says that 40,000 civilians died in the war and rather than looking into the causes or any wrongdoing, it was all about laying blame.
 Each party was saying that the Tigers used them as human shields, the diaspora was saying that the Sri Lankan army targeted civilians, and it turned into a battle of documentary.

 I was in Singapore watching this argument and I was like, We just had the Thirty Year War.
-Why don’t we deal with the deal with our past and correct it.
+Why don’t we deal with our past and correct it.
 And I thought, what if the dead could speak, you know, because the living were just arguing and what if the the victims of Sri Lanka’s wars could speak?
 What would they have to say?
 It was also appealing to me to write a ghost story, because I was a bit tired of talking and writing about cricket, and also the Sri Lankan team was going through a slump and I thought, Yeah, a ghost story.
 So that that was the initial spark.

 We started a family and moved back to Sri Lanka.
 Life was happening and the second novel is always difficult.
 It started as a slasher-horror, of a bus during the tsunami time going around the coast – ten people on a bus and one by one they die.
 A classic slasher-horror trope.
 But it didn’t really work.
 I couldn’t make it work and I came back to it a year later, and the only thing that survived was one ghost on the bus, that of the dead war photographer called Maali Almeida.
 And I thought, let me write about this character.
 Just this one ghost rather than try and write a traditional ghost story.
 The voice just started speaking in the second person.